USAJOBS/ATP-Support/agency-branded-search/index.md

 With an agency-branded search page, you can tailor the USAJOBS search feature by selecting and predefining the search filters that matter most to your agency's hiring needs.

+## Can my agency have more than one agency-branded search page?

+Yes.
+Agencies can have many agency-branded search pages with their own unique URL.
+We recommend you only create an agency-branded search page if it will regularly have jobs appear on the page.